fullstack-development/web3-roadmap/blockchain/oracles.md

 Questions:
 * What is oracle?
 What is main purpose of it?
 * What is oracle problem?
+How chainlink solves oracle problem?
+* Describe chainlink working flow and main parts of its system.
 * What types of oracles do you know?
 * What are inbound and outbound oracles?
+* Are chainlink oracles free to use?
+* Have chainlink or competitors offers for working with your own data on blockchain?